rebecabbeltrao/turingMachine/README.md

 # turingMachine
-Turing machin implementation for Theory of Computation course.
+Turing machine implementation for Theory of Computation course.